-To get a feel for the sorts of things your child will be learning this year, please click on the year group buttons or links below.
-As we build up this website further, there will be photographs too.
+To see the specific knowledge and skills your child will be learning this year, please click on the year group buttons or links below.
+As we go through the year you will see more photos are added.

 Phonics at our school